flba-eb/ebcl_cicd_template/README.md

 ## Notes

-This is not an official EB product/project.
+This is not an official Elektrobit product/project.

 ## Overview